lakorede74/Advanced-Retail-Analytics-Data-Modeling-with-PostgreSQL-Supabase-/README.md

       COUNT(DISTINCT t.household_key) AS active_members,
       SUM("SALES_VALUE") AS total_sales...

-      --click the link below to see full query
+      --click the link below to see the full query

 ```